DmitrySoshnikov/hdl-js/README.md

 ### Pins

 As mentioned above, `Pin`s are used to define _inputs_ and _outputs_ of gates.
 A single pin represents a _wire_, on which a signal can be transmitted.
-Logically, a pin can store a _number_ or a needed _size_.
+Logically, a pin can store a _number_ of a needed _size_.

 For example, a pin of size 16 (default is size 1, i.e. a single "wire"):